GRADUATE LEADERSHIP COUNCIL CONSTITUTION

 Section 1: Eligibility

 Graduate Leadership Council candidates shall not be eligible for office if they have been elected to a position on a Graduate Student Council or to an office of a graduate student club or organization during the academic year that they apply to serve on the Graduate Leadership Council.
+All candidates must be a part of a fee-paying graduate program at American University.

 Section 2: Installation